chengzhag/DeepPanoContext/README.md

 ## Training and Testing

-### Hint
+### Preparation

-1. The <XXX_id> in the commands bellow needs to be replaced with the XXX_id trained in the previous steps.
+1. We use the pretrained weights of [Implicit3DUnderstanding](https://github.com/chengzhag/Implicit3DUnderstanding) for fine-tuning Bdb3d Estimation Network (BEN) and LIEN+LDIF.
+Please download the [pretrained checkpoint](https://stduestceducn-my.sharepoint.com/:u:/g/personal/2015010912010_std_uestc_edu_cn/Efs2Tqlkk_pIhy16ud20m5sBMkbkWJEuspiLjdF4G2jOzA?e=sxnswk) and unzip it into ```out/total3d/20110611514267/```.

 2. We use [wandb](https://wandb.ai/) for logging and visualizing experiments.
 You can follow their [quickstart guide](https://docs.wandb.ai/quickstart) to sign up for a free account and login on your machine with ```wandb login```.
 The training and testing results will be uploaded to your project "deeppanocontext".

+3. Hint: The <XXX_id> in the commands bellow needs to be replaced with the XXX_id trained in the previous steps.

-3. In the steps bellow, when training or testing with main.py, you can override yaml configurations with command line parameter:
+4. Hint: In the steps bellow, when training or testing with main.py, you can override yaml configurations with command line parameter:
     ```shell
     CUDA_VISIBLE_DEVICES=0 python main.py configs/layout_estimation_igibson.yaml --train.epochs 100
     ```